Parliamentary.ai

 Government Spending

-The bill is not expected to have a significant direct impact on UK government spending.
-The changes relate to the administration of criminal records and the processes around disclosure, and is not expected to require increased or reduced government expenditure.
+The bill is unlikely to have a significant direct impact on government spending.
+The changes relate to the administration of the Rehabilitation of Offenders Act, which primarily affects record-keeping and disclosure processes.

 Groups Affected

-• Employers: Employers will need to be aware of the revised rehabilitation periods when considering applicants with criminal records.
+• Employers: Employers will need to be aware of the changes to understand when a conviction is no longer considered spent.

 Full Text